 "There are things that happen through music and song to people living with dementia – a glint of understanding would suddenly come to Anne’s eyes, because memory was bringing her back into a world of fun, joy and participation with others.

 "It was quite amazing for me to see Anne come into the world of music and song, and that carried on all the way through the rest of her life."

 Although there’s still no cure for this debilitating disease, we know that music can give people with dementia, as well as their carers, a much better quality of life, improving their relationships and bringing back connections that would otherwise be lost.

 We want to bring the power of Together in Sound to many more people like Bob and Anne – but we urgently need your help so that we can train more music therapists and researchers, buy musical instruments and expand into new areas.

-For more information, please get in touch with us at email@example.com or on 01245 684722.Make a one-off donation Set up a regular donation
+For more information, please get in touch with us at email@example.com or on 01245 684727.Make a donation Set up a regular donation